Farama-Foundation/Gymnasium-Robotics/docs/envs/fetch/index.md

 ## Reference

-If using the `Fetch`, please cite:
+If using the `Fetch` environments, please cite:

 ```bibtex
 @misc{1802.09464,